alchekroun/projet_blockchain_python/doc/bip39.md

 You can change the langage in the constructor or with the function ```set_langage("fr")```

+## Test
+In order to check our component is working properly we have written a test code (more detaiks in bip39.cpp) with the following methods. generate_entropy(): returns a random string generate_checksum(std::string& entropy_string): returns a string of the combination of entropy string with the checksum generate_mnemonic(std::string& checksum_string): returns a string of mnemonic Bip39::generate(int word_count):returns a sentence of words which correspond to the mnemonic Bip39::verify_mnemonic(std:: string& entropy_string, std::string& mnemonic_sentence): returns the result of test with type bool

+Plan of test:
+1. To check all the arguments are right
+2. To check the length of entropy
+3. To check the sentence of mnemonic with expected sentence

+The method verify_mnemonic() will retrun TRUE if the signature is valid.
+If not, it will throw the exceptions and retrun false.

 ## Exceptions
 You can only generate X words, with X in [12, 15, 18, 21, 24].
 ```python